engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 ```

-> *Note*: For the code to be correctly compiled or vectorized in JAX, it should be exclusively *functional* only.
-Object oriented code (like stateful classes) cannot be compiled in JAX .
-However; stateless classes objects can be used, where they don't save any internal variables (or use them as static variables only).
-If these variables should be changed, then they are, by definition, part of the state.
+> *Note*: For code to be compiled or vectorized correctly in JAX, it must be exclusively *functional*.
+Object-oriented code (such as classes with stateful attributes) cannot be compiled.
+However, stateless class objects can be used, provided they do not retain internal variables (or use them solely as static variables).
+If these variables are modified, they are inherently part of the state.

-> *Note*: This last restriction of functional code shouldn't be seen as a drawback.
-In fact, functional code is commonly considered more readable and a better structured form of the code.
+> *Note*: This functional code restriction should not be viewed as a limitation.
+In fact, functional code is commonly considered more readable and better structured.

-- The following code snippet shows an example of our Doors environment converted to *stateless* class, while still compilable with gymnasium.
-Specific new functions are explained in comments.
+- The following code snippet presents an example of our Doors environment converted to a *stateless* class, while
+remaining compatible with Gymnasium.
+Specific new functions are explained in the comments.

 ```python